awhitehouse1/DS4002-Project-1/README.md

   - Word_Cloud_Frequent_Words_by_Rating: word cloud of frequent words by each overall rating (1-5)

 ## Section 3: Instructions for reproducing our results
-First, open your terminal and git clone the github repository.
-Navigate to the Scripts folder and run the Vader_2.ipynb file for VADER sentiment analysis.
+1. Navigate to the Scripts folder of our repository, where you will see multiple Python notebook scripts.
+2. Download the Vader_2.ipynb file.
+3. Navigate to the Data folder of our repository and download the amazon_reviews.csv.
+This is the data that is needed to run the code.
+4. Upload both of these files to Google Colab (https://colab.research.google.com/).
+This is where the code will be run.
+5. Open the Vader_2.ipynb file in Colab.
+Run the code by selecting “Runtime -> Run All” in the Colab tool menu.
 This will install all of the needed packages, preprocess the data to prepare for the sentiment analysis, and then implement the sentiment analysis.